firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 for the duration of the compromise, and possibly longer if the effects of the attack persist.*

-The security invariants we expect to be satisfied against this adversary are all the ones we expect to be satisfied against weaker adversaries in the section below, plus that the adversary...
+We expect the following security invariants to be satisfied when the user is attacked by this kind of adversary as well as any of the weaker ones in the sections below.
+The adversary...

 - can't make the wallet display the wrong memo field for a given transaction.
 - can't make the user think their balance is lower than it actually is.